 As with any type of emotional disorder, when left untreated, these symptoms only grow worse with time.
 Also, the areas of the brain that underlie empathy will only become more fine-tuned, creating an even stronger empathy response over time.

 The truth of the matter is, as “humane” as empathy may be, too much empathy can impact your life in harmful ways.

 If you suspect excess empathy may be a destructive emotion in your life, we can help.
-Call our helpline at to speak with one of our phone counselors about available treatment options.
+Call our helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors about available treatment options.